Heisenchad/the-hobbit-miniseries/index.md

 <img style="margin-right: 1.5rem" align="left" width="35%" src="./img/thumbnails/t04.jpeg" />

 ### 4. RIDDLES IN THE DARK
 *42:48* · After falling into the mountain caves, Bilbo encounters Gollum, finds the One Ring, and then reunites with the dwarves.
-Together, they face a dangerous escape from goblins and Wargs, culminating in their rescue by the eagles.
+Together, they face a dangerous escape from goblins and wargs, culminating in their rescue by the eagles.

 <img style="margin-left: 1.5rem" align="right" width="35%" src="./img/thumbnails/t05.jpeg" />